Table of Contents

 What are Penny Stocks?

-Features of Penny Stocks
+Features and Benefits of Penny Stocks

-Key features of Penny Stocks include:
+Key Features and Benefits of Penny Stocks include:

-Risks Associated with Penny Stocks
+Risks Associated with Penny Stocks:

 Investing in penny stocks entails several risks, including: